magiruuvelvet/jimaku-editor/README.en.md

 ## Furigana

-To instruct the renderer about Furigana I'm using the format already found on many Japanese SRT subtitles found on the internet to avoid additional work.
+To instruct the renderer about Furigana I'm using the following format:

-`宮内(みやうち)`
+`{宮内|みやうち}れんげ`

-The Furigana is placed inside **ASCII parenthesis** right after the Kanji.
+The original text and Furigana are placed inside `{}`.
+The `|` (pipe) symbol acts as separator.
+That way no complicated implementation must be done and using of a library like ICU is not required.
+This makes is also possible for subtitle writers to exactly place the Furigana were it belongs too.

-To keep the implementation simple, this project depends on the ICU library in the future.
+This syntax is also already known to avoid confusing people.

 The decision where the Furigana should be placed is automatic.
 The rules are as follows: